getzola/zola/docs/content/documentation/getting-started/installation.md

     ];
    }
   ```
-  - Then invoke `nix-shell`.
+  - Then, invoke `nix-shell`.
 This opens a shell with the above dependencies.
-You then run `cargo build --release` to build the project.
+Then, run `cargo build --release` to build the project.
 - Windows (a bit trickier): updated `MSVC` and overall updated VS installation

 From a terminal, you can now run the following command: